10 Working Tours Around Atlanta

 At this tour, you’ll get to meet the dairy cows, learn about the cream line milk process from cow to bottle, and sample delicious cheese curds and milk.
 After exploring the fun of dairy, visit the vegetable gardens to get an up-close experience.
 Pay $12 per person or $40 for a four-pack.

 Water Treatment and Waste Water Treatment Plants

 Plant tours cover how people around the metro area get clean water, what happens to the water when it leaves our toilets and tubs, and water conservation practices.
-Two to try: Clean Water Atlanta, multiple Atlanta plants.
-404-546-3216; The Cecil B. Wood Water Treatment Plant, Roswell.
-770-641-3816.
+Try: the virtual Clean Water Atlanta, facilities in Fulton County and Cobb County-Marietta Water Authority.